Documenting Code

 We can easily serve our documentation for free using GitHub pages for public repositories as wells as private documentation for private repositories.
 And we can even host it on a custom domain (ex. company's subdomain).

-Be sure to check out the auto-generated documentation page for our application.
-We'll learn how to automatically create and keep our docs up-to-date in our CI/CD lesson every time we make changes to our code base.
+Be sure to check out the auto-generated documentation page for our repository.
+We'll learn how to automatically generate and update this docs page every time we make changes to our codebase later in our CI/CD lesson.

 To cite this content, please use: